segmentio/analytics-python/README.md

 ### High Performance

 This client uses an internal queue to efficiently send your events in aggregate, rather than making an HTTP request every time.
-This means that it is safe to use in your high scale web server controllers, or in your backend services without worrying that it will make too many HTTP requests and slow down the program.
-You no longer need to use a message queue to have analytics.
+It is also non-blocking and asynchronous, meaning it makes batch requests on another thread.
+This allows your code to call `analytics.track` or `analytics.identify` without incurring a large performance cost.
+Because of this, analytics-python is safe to use in your high scale web server controllers, or in your backend services without worrying that it will make too many HTTP requests and slow down the program.
+You also no longer need to use a message queue to have analytics.

 [Feedback is very welcome!](mailto:friends@segment.io)